 6-9 years old

-- Baby teeth usually begin to fall out around the age of 6.
-This is variable and should be monitored by your dentist.
+- Baby teeth usually begin to fall out around 6 years of age.
+This is variable and will be monitored by your dentist at their 6-monthly dental appointments.

 - Once teeth start to touch you should begin flossing your child’s teeth on a daily basis.